098devendrasharma/SQL-L-1/README.md

 ## LIKE Operator

 **Definition:** The LIKE operator, used within a WHERE clause, performs pattern matching on string data.
 It allows searching for a specified pattern with wildcards.
-W3Schools notes that “the LIKE operator is used in a WHERE clause to search for a specified pattern in a column”[\[3\]](https://www.w3schools.com/mysql/mysql_like.asp#:~:text=The%20MySQL%20LIKE%20Operator). % matches zero or more characters, and \_ matches exactly one character.
+W3Schools notes that “the LIKE operator is used in a WHERE clause to search for a specified pattern in a column”. % matches zero or more characters, and \_ matches exactly one character.

 **Syntax:**